Jedylemindee/articles/flask-pytest.md

 Each time this fixture is computed (i.e during each test), the following things happen :
 * Before the test, the database is empty
-* The call to 'begin_nested()' creates a nested transaction that expires only when a 'rollback()' or a 'commit()' is called.
-However, we do not want a commit to be triggered, since it would actually push database changes in the database and therefore impact other tests.
-In order to prevent this, we simply patch the 'session.commit' method with 'session.flush', which is transaction-safe.
-This way we can call db.session.commit in our project without worrying about tests.
+* The call to *begin_nested()* creates a nested transaction that expires only when a *session.rollback()* or a *session.commit()* is called.
+However, we do not want to allow commits to be triggered, since it would actually push changes in the database and therefore impact other tests.
+In order to prevent this, we simply patch the *session.commit* method with *session.flush*, which is transaction-safe.
+This way we can call *db.session.commit* in our project without worrying about tests.
 * When the test ends, a rollback is issued, clearing the database for further tests.